emqx/neuron-docs/en_US/configuration/north-apps/mqtt/api.md

 #### Body

 The write request body should have the following fields:
-* "uuid": a unique identifier, which will be echoed back in the response to help identify the corresponding request.
+* `uuid` : a unique identifier, which will be echoed back in the response to help identify the corresponding request.
-* "node": the name of a southbound node.
+* `node` : the name of a southbound node.
-* "group": the name of a group.
+* `group` : the name of a group.
-* "tag": the name of a tag.
+* `tag` : the name of a tag.
-* "value": the value to write.
+* `value` : the value to write.

 Below is an example write request: